 - 3.18% across all [US] markets according to GetResponse; and

 - 7.43% across all markets according to Constant Contact.

-What are the average email marketing bounce rates?
+What is the average email marketing bounce rate?

 An analysis of data shows the average email marketing bounce rates can range from less than 1% to 10%.